nicoespeon/understandlegacycode.com/content/blog/legacy-of-socrates-1st-edition/index.md

 [J.B.
 Rainsberger](https://twitter.com/jbrains) describes himself has a "Swede stuck in a Canadian's body, barista, 5-pin Bowler, Trusted adviser, Agile Coach, but actually Agile and actually a Coach".

 I was lucky enough to meet J.B. when he came to Montreal in 2019.
-I set up a special meetup with him.
-He presented us with the universal traits of great software architecture.
+We set up a special meetup together where he presented us with the universal traits of great software architecture.
 But that's a topic for another day…

 So the thing is: most programmers focus on adding tests as a primary way to reduce the cost of working with Legacy Code.